 These don’t automatically need to be big-time Hollywood celebrities, but even in your niche, there could be a lot of local influentials.

-According to Andy Crestodina from Orbit Media in his article on the Unbounce blog called “The Psychology of Social Proof & How to Build Trust in Your Business“.
-The more relevant the celebrity or influencer is in relation to your audience, the better of course.
-Andy even suggests to actively start searching for these people:
+According to Andy Crestodina from Orbit Media in his article on the Unbounce blog called “The Psychology of Social Proof & How to Build Trust in Your Business,”.
+The more relevant the celebrity or influencer is in relation to your audience, the better, of course.
+Andy even suggests actively starting searching for these people:

 If your business has ever received a compliment from a well-known person who is respected by your audience, go find it, and add it to your home page.

-Another form of celebrities or influencers are experts in your domain.
-These could be individual people, but could also be recognisable brands you’ve worked together with or are clients of you.
+Another form of celebrity or influencer or expert in your domain.
+These could be individual people, but could also be recognizable brands you’ve worked together with or are clients of you.
 A lot of startups use a dedicated section on their home page for this showcasing which websites featured them:

-The third way social proof can help is by showcasing the approval from large groups of people.
+The third way social proof can help is by showcasing the approval of large groups of people.

 This type of social proof works because of something that is called FOMO, or Fear Of Missing Out.